samuelmuniz/Hands_On_Rl/README.md

 🛠 Share the link of the wandb run in the `README.md` file.

+> ⚠️ **Warning**
+> Make sure to make the run public!

-### Get familiar with panda-gym
+### Full workflow with panda-gym

 Panda-gym is a collection of environments for robotic simulation and control.
 It provides a range of challenges for training robotic agents in a simulated environment.
-In this section, you will get familiar with one of the environments provided by panda-gym, the PandaReachJointsDense-v2.
+In this section, you will get familiar with one of the environments provided by panda-gym, the `PandaReachJointsDense-v2`.
+The objective is to learn how to reach any point in 3D space by directly controlling the robot's articulations.

 #### Installation